-The year-long Specialised Physical Education courses provide students with the opportunity to develop their skills, fitness, knowledge and understanding in either Netball or AFL.
+The Specialised Physical Education courses provide students with the opportunity to develop their skills, fitness, knowledge and understanding in Netball.

 The units are designed to develop fitness levels, practical skills and knowledge of strategies and tactics in the selected sport.
 Additionally, students will learn about nutritional requirements, training methods and fitness components.
-Students will also be exposed to umpiring and coaching development across the year.
+Students will also be exposed to umpiring and coaching development.

 A major priority of the unit is to encourage the participation of students in sport; both at the College and local community level.
-Players of all levels are encouraged to join the course, however, there is an expectation that students will play competitively for the College in NAS, ACC and SSWA competitions as required.
+Players of all levels are encouraged to trial for the course, however, there is an expectation that students will play competitively for the College in NAS, ACC and SSWA competitions as required.
 Students in the specialised Physical Education courses must also continue to be active participants in timetabled Physical Education classes.